 3. Record interviews with regents, transcribe them, and ensure their publication in the Latvian language.

-4. Ensure that teaching materials and the best descriptions are translated into the Latvian language.
+4. Ensure that teaching materials and the best descriptions of the tradition are translated into the Latvian language.

-5. Encourage and assist in creating an exhibition section dedicated to sign singing at the Old Believer Museum in the Grebenstchikov House of Prayer, organizing a public event for a professional audience.
+5. Encourage and assist in creating an exhibition space dedicated to sign singing at the Old Believer Museum in the Grebenshchikov House of Prayer; organise a public event for a professional audience.

 6. Promote or personally create publications about sign singing in the press and other media.

-The Pomorian Old Believers' congregation and the Grebenscikov Spiritual School will coordinate events for the protection of the element.
+The Pomorian Old Believers’ congregation and the Grebenshchikov Spiritual school will coordinate events for the protection of the tradition:

 1. Emphasis will be placed on Sunday schools and youth, selecting the most capable individuals.